acmdorio/acmdorio.github.io/_portfolio/pygraphs.md

 `pygraphs` is a Python package dedicated to the study of [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) as discrete data structures and graph algorithms.

+Source code is available on [GitLab](https://gitlab.com/baioc/pygraphs), together with simple makefiles.
+{: .notice--info}

 Features
 ----

-- Efficient data structures written in modern C++ 17
+- Efficient data structures written in modern C++ 17 and wrapped into Python using [Swig](http://www.swig.org/)
   - Directed and undirected Graphs
   - Priority Queue using Binary Heap
-- Classic algorithms are implemented in Python 3 (with type annotations)
+- Classic algorithms are implemented in Python 3 with type annotations
   - Breadth-First and Depth-First iteration with generators
   - Finding Eulerian cycles through Hierholzer's algorithm
   - Computing the minimum Hamiltonian circuit using Held-Karp's method